Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

   - Refined data can rule out additional paths
 ]

-== The Interpreter Loop
+== Putting It Together: The Interpreter Loop

+Now that we have all the pieces --- branching, joining, refinement --- let's see how they fit together.
-The abstract interpreter walks through program statements:
+The abstract interpreter walks through program statements, applying these operations:

 ```rust
 fn eval_stmt(stmt: &Stmt, state: &mut State) {